Skip to main content

 Helping your baby latch

-• Make sure your baby is facing you, tummy-to-tummy and face-to-breast.
+• Make sure your baby is facing you, tummy to tummy and face to breast.

 Drawing showing a correct latch during breastfeeding.